LAW & POLICY PROGRAM

-Established in 2012, the Stegner Center’s Law and Policy Program provides actionable and pragmatic research on emerging issues affecting public lands, agency decision making, indigenous peoples, resource management, and climate change.
-We aim to provide real time analysis that protects the environment and promotes a just and democratic society through wise and thoughtful policies.
+Established in 2012, the Stegner Center’s Law and Policy program provides actionable and pragmatic research on emerging issues affecting public lands, agency decision-making, indigenous peoples, resource management, and climate change.
+We aim to provide real-time analysis that protects the environment and promotes a just and democratic society through wise and thoughtful policies.

 The Law & Policy Team